ar-pa/HMC-manual/README.md

 Dear setters, to make statements more clear, let's add more than one sample test cases.
 * I always recommend you use a parameter t in your problem and give a bunch of test cases in a test file.
 If you're using this format, simply set a suitable t.
 Try to give as many sample tests as possible to help contestants get the statement easier.
 Even generate a little big (n = 10) random test cases to help them.
 * Otherwise, write your sample test cases 2, 3, ... in the statement section.

+For problems having multiple answers, we need checker.
+To write checker, first, read input from stdin, then read user output from stdin.
+Put assert to give wrong answer, otherwise, to print the score, use stdout.
+Don't check "relative scoring".
+Here is an example: [Problem](https://www.hackerearth.com/problem/approximate/fractions-sequence-b183b02a/), [Checker](https://github.com/ar-pa/HMC-manual/blob/main/sample-checker.cpp).